-The recommended properties are the same as for other spacing clones of combining accents, except that this character will not have a decomposition.
-A general category of Sm (Symbol, math) is not recommended.
+The recommended properties would have been the same as for other spacing clones of combining accents, except that this character would not have had a decomposition or general category of Sm (Symbol, math).
+After some discussion, the UTC's Scripts Subcommittee recommended to simply use slash (solidus) in that situation and the liaison to W3C MathML WG will report that.
+We therefore withdrew this part of the proposal.